Senior Hoarding: Understand the Emotions to Find Solutions

 They’re more likely to fall in a crowded home and their health will be harmed by unsanitary or hazardous living conditions.

-Senior hoarding issues could also indicate the presence of Alzheimer’s, dementia, or mental illness.
+Senior hoarding issues could also indicate the presence of Alzheimer’s disease, dementia, or mental illness.

 In other cases, it could also be caused by Diogenes Syndrome, a condition that affects some seniors near the end of life.
 Diogenes Syndrome is characterized by hoarding, self-neglect, social withdrawal, and a refusal to accept help.